justinschw/legacyweb/README.md

 This is what we use to install the maps page for legacyweb.

 Note that all hostnames must end with your domain name: (service).(domain name)

+### Windows share
+Legacyweb also comes with samba installed.
+If you are running on a raspberry pi then this works out of the box, otherwise you can edit the variables in group_vars/all.
+The default workgroup name is "LEGACYWEB" and the user is pi.
+The share is called "WINSHARE."

+You can access this from windows by searching through the network places or by creating a mapped network drive and typing in:
+`\\192.168.3.1\winshare`